The Kimberley, 1990

 Did you know?

-Did you know Jandamarra's story is kept alive in songs, dances, books and plays?
+Jandamarra's story is kept alive in songs, dances, books and plays?
 He is now recognised by many as an Aboriginal hero.

 The Kimberley was one of the last regions where European people settled in Australia.
 Its rugged landscape and extreme weather conditions made it a difficult place to survive.
 Sheep and cattle were introduced from the 1800s and despite causing conflict between Indigenous people and settlers, agriculture remains important in the Kimberley.
 Today, some stations are owned and run by Aboriginal people on their traditional lands.